duckdb/duckdb-rs/README.md

 }
 ```

-## Notes on building rusqlite and libduckdb-sys
+## Notes on building duckdb and libduckdb-sys

 `libduckdb-sys` is a separate crate from `duckdb-rs` that provides the Rust
 declarations for DuckDB's C API.
 By default, `libduckdb-sys` attempts to find a DuckDB library that already exists on your system using pkg-config, or a